 3. Computer Access

 All Nagoya University students, including NUPACE students, have access to computers running on the Microsoft Windows operating system, located on campus.
 The university computer labs do not offer a twenty-four hour service, however, and students in possession of their own laptops are strongly recommended to bring these to Japan.
 Internet services are provided free-of-charge in university accommodation.
-Depending on the dormitory in question, access is available either in individual rooms or in wireless zones.

 4. Tutors (Buddy System)